-#1 Enjoy the view from Santa Ana
+#1 Enjoy the view from Cerro Santa Ana

-I hope the weather is better for you than it was for me, but even on a rainy day, I enjoyed looking over the river, downtown and the neighbouring hill with its colourful houses.
+I hope the weather is better for you than it was for me.
+But even on a rainy day, you get a stunning view over the river, downtown and the neighbouring hill with its colourful houses.

 After climbing back down, you could check out the area of Santa Ana’s old port.
 Here, you can find three museums as well as a couple of cafes and restaurants.
-Most places here are very fancy, so we didn’t stop here, but I imagine this could be a nice place to go out in the evening.Do you want to try some typical Ecuadorian food?
+Depending on your budget (the restaurants here are slightly more expensive than in many other parts of town), this is a great place to go out in the evening.Do you want to try some typical Ecuadorian food?
 Then

 30min – 1h